k5602/Vulnera/docs/refactor-plan-osv-nvd-pest.md

 Phase 2: NVD Local Adapter

 - Replace internals of `infrastructure/api_clients/nvd.rs` to use `nvd_cve`.
-- Add configuration for local dataset location; add a developer Make target to update the dataset locally.
+- Add configuration for local dataset location; add a env variable to set the duration of the data set auto update.

 Phase 3: Pest Parsers (Priority Formats)